delriaan/delriaan.github.io/content/post/dataset-design-and-temporal-concurrency/0_introduction.md

 ## A Motivating Example

-Consider a business request submitted 2023-11-04 and stated as follows \[*demonstration purposes only, so cut me some slack* 😏\]:
+Consider a business request submitted 2023-11-05 and stated as follows \[*demonstration purposes only, so cut me some slack* 😏\]:

-<blockquote id="problemStatement" class="speech">"I want to know trends related to total cost of care; Inpatient average lengths of stay; lapses in medication adherence; and member counts for the period between January first of 2019 and the end of 2020.
+<blockquote class="speech" style="font-size: 0.9em; " id="msg_problem">"I want to know trends related to total cost of care; inpatient average lengths of stay; lapses in medication adherence; and member counts for the period between January first of 2019 and the end of 2020.
 Med lapses should show monthly totals and cumulative monthly totals.
-Pull members between 30 and 50 years old and have had at least two Inpatient visits within a six-week period.
+Pull members between 30 and 50 years old and have had at least two inpatient visits within a six-week period.
 I need to see results by month; all services received and corresponding facilities; and member demographics."</blockquote>

 ### Problem *Re*-statement